What is Original Medicare?Posted by Medicare Made Clear

-- a semi-private room
+- A semi-private room

-- nursing care
+- Hospice care

 Medicare Part B

-- some preventive services
+- Some preventive services

-- ambulance services
+- Ambulance services

-- mental health care
+- Outpatient mental health care

-For more information, explore MedicareMadeClear.com or contact the Medicare helpline 24 hours a day, seven days a week at 1-800-MEDICARE (1-800-633-4227), TTY 1-877-486-2048.
+For more information about Medicare, explore MedicareMadeClear.com or contact the Medicare helpline 24 hours a day, seven days a week at 1-800-MEDICARE (1-800-633-4227), TTY 1-877-486-2048.